watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/servicenow/readme.md

 ## Using this Starter Kit

-Upload the provided OpenAPI spec as a custom extension, and
+Upload the provided OpenAPI spec as a custom extension, add the extension to your assistant, and then in the `Authentication` configuration step:
+1. For Authentication type, select `Basic auth`.
-1. Add `admin` as username and the password you just edited as `password`.
+1. Add `admin` as the Username and the password you just edited as `password`.
-2. Replace the default instance name with yours.
+1. Replace the default `instance` server variable with your own.

 After upload, the actions should be configured to use the fields below for the skill to be fully functional.
 Follow the instructions [here](../../README.md#configuring-your-actions-skill-to-use-an-extension) and note the information below to do this.